HouseTrip/housetrip.github.com/_posts/2014-11-25-calendar-refactoring.md

     }

     this.triggerUpdate('onPickDate');
-  },

-  _onActivate: function() {
-    this.visibility.toggle(true);

-    this.triggerUpdate('onActivate');
-  },

-  _onShowControl: function() {
-    this.visibility.show('control');

-    this.triggerUpdate('onActivate');
-  },

-  _onDeactivate: function() {
-    this.visibility.toggle(false);

-    this.triggerUpdate('onDeactivate');
-  },

-  _onClickCalendarIcon: function() {
-    this.visibility.toggle();

-    this.triggerUpdate('onClickCalendarIcon');
-  },

-  _onClickNotice: function() {
-    this.visibility.toggle(false);
-    this.dates.resetDates();

-    this.triggerUpdate('onClickNotice');
   }

+  [...]
 }, Backbone.Events);
 </pre>

-Also here there are some gotchas that I didn't covered while talking about the design.
-The biggest one is the input *model* that I receive as a paramenter in the initialize method and that I keep in sync when I trigger the update event.
-This is a dependency against the rest of the code in our front-end to actually submit the search.
+I omitted most of the functions since they all do more all less what the *_onPickDate()* method is doing.
 If we evaluate this code based on the previous principle arguably we can say that: (i) is highly cohesive, because all the verbs involved maps UI event to domain elements.
 Nothing more than that; (ii) is *somehow* loosely coupled since it heavily depends on the domain elements (expected), but it's not strictly tight with the views; (iii) *composability* and *context independence* are tricky to evaluate for controllers but in my opinion we didn't made any clear offense here.
 If you have comments on that I would be happy to hear them.

 Finally, this is the view for the number of nights:

 <pre class="lang:js decode:true " title="The number of nights view" >HouseTrip.Views.SearchBarCalendarControlNumOfNights = Backbone.View.extend({

-  initialize: function(options) {
+  initialize: function() {
-    this.translations = this.$el.data('translations');
-    this.alwaysVisible = options.alwaysVisible !== undefined ? options.alwaysVisible : false;

     HouseTrip.Events.on('search_bar:calendar:update', this.render, this);
   },